 Aside from a clean garden, a clean home is essential to prevent flies from moving in.
 Make sure that your trash is properly disposed of, with the bins and trash cans closed to avoid attracting not only flies but also rodents and other insects like roaches.

 Maintaining a clean home is an essential step in ensuring that pathogens carried by flies will not cause any illnesses to your family members – and this begins with you.

 Aside from maintaining cleanliness, you should also devote time to inspecting your plant’s leaves for any developing infection or infestation that can further lead to the arrival of pests like flies.

-Aphids, for example, can aggravate flies and hornet infestations, so it would be best to fix these issues before it gets worse.
+Aphids, for example, can aggravate flies and hornet infestations, so it would be best to fix these issues before they get worse.

 – Use a Natural Fly or Insect Repellent